-Further data releases are only issued by the GESIS Data Archive when there is a vital need in terms of data updates.
+Further data releases are only issued by GESIS when there is a vital need in terms of data updates.
 Late coming countries are integrated as the need arises and resources allow.

 The GESIS Online Study Catalogue ZACAT enables online analysis and provides detailed documentations of ISSP data sets on variable level and extensive search facilities.